ngminh-jo/Game-theoretical-approach-to-option-pricing/README.md

     		* Step 1
     		* Step 2
     		* Step 3
-		* Simulation of Example: all the codes in src and plots in noteboooks
+		* Simulation of Example: all the codes in src and plots in noteboook
     		* Wiener process
     		* Geometric Brownian motion
     		* Euler-Maruyama method for SDE